smeee23/just_cause/docs/index.md

 # Your Cause

-We want to make it so anyone can create and fund a Cause on JustCause.
+We want to make it so anyone can create and fund a cause on JustCause.

-Every Cause on JustCause is funded through a Pool.
+Every cause on JustCause is funded through a Pool.
 Think of a Pool as a savings account that generates interest on deposits.
-Any interest generated gets automatically donated to the Cause.
+Any interest generated gets automatically donated to the cause.
 JustCause has two types of pools: Verified Pools and User pools.

 ### Verified Pools

 Verified pools are created by the team, and the recipient of the funds are known and established entities.
 In short, any user who contributes knows where the donations are going.

-All verified pools can be found under Verified Causes in the Dashboard tab.
+All verified pools can be found under verified causes in the Dashboard tab.

 ### User Pools